Corsair's New HX And TX PSUs

 HX Series PSUs

-Corsair said the HX units are based on an updated platform that is electrically superior to the HXi lineup.
+Corsair said the HX units are based on an updated platform that is electrically superior to the HXi lineup (update 6 Jan 17: Corsair's PSU PM informed us that actually the HX models are similar to the HXi ones with only the digital link circuit missing, so their platforms are identical).
 The lack of the "i" in the model name indicates that there's no Corsair Link compatibility, which means the PSUs don't offer software monitoring or controls, but a hardware switch allows the device to be toggled between a single +12V rail and multiple rails.
 A 135mm Fluid Dynamic Bearing (FDB) fan is used, supported by a semi-passive mode.
 The HX units boast a fully modular cable design, Japanese caps rated at 105°C are used for the internals, and the models come with a 10-year warranty.
 (They're also 80 PLUS Platinum certified.)
-This new series creates stiff competition for the HXi lineup by offering better performance at a lower price.
+This new series creates stiff competition for the HXi lineup by offering equal performance at a lower price.

 The table above shows the differences between the new HX models, the HXi lineup, and the highly popular RMx units.
 The HX and HXi PSUs have similar prices, with the exception of the HX750 model, which will cost $30 less.